How we use your information

 Contact details will be provided on correspondence that we or our representatives have sent you.

-Most complaints can be resolved within 3 business days
+Many complaints can be resolved within a few days of receipt

 Next steps if you are still unhappy

 If you are not happy with the outcome of your complaint, you can ask the Financial Ombudsman Service to review your case.
-You will need to contact them within 6 months of the date of our final decision letter.
+We will let you know if we believe the ombudsman service can consider your complaint when we provide you with our decision.
+The service they provide is free and impartial, but you would need to contact them within 6 months of the date of our decision.

 Post: Financial Ombudsman Service, Exchange Tower, London, E14 9SR